Council Service Changes

 At the Special Council Meeting held on Friday, 27th March 2020 the City of Victor Harbor passed COVID-19 immediate response measures including a bulk waiver of late payment fines and interest and all debt recovery to be suspended until 30 June 2020 when Council will consider further response through 2020/21 budget preparations.
 Payment arrangements can be set up to allow payments at a frequency that suits the ratepayers needs (direct debit facilities are available).
 Find out more about relief measures for ratepayers.

-Step 1 of the SA Government's road map to easing COVID-19 restrictions allows for community facilities to be used within a number of strict guidelines include:
+The easing COVID-19 restrictions allows for community facilities to be used within a number of strict guidelines include:

 - no sporting activities or physical training can occur in any facility